 Opportunities for experimentation and creation should be included in every playground.

 Many children enjoy playgrounds the most when they can enjoy them with friends – new and old.
-Playgrounds are places where children and adults gather to let time pass.
-They are places to spend an active or quiet afternoon.
-Playground designs must include spaces where children can play with others and places from where they can ponder and observe.
+Playgrounds are places where children and adults gather for fresh air, to expend energy and to socialize.
+They are places to spend an active or quiet morning or afternoon.
+Playground designs must include spaces where children can play with others and places from where they can find solitude to ponder and observe.
 Building nooks, berms, huts, seating and shaded spaces gives children a place to retreat from busy play.
-Similarly, sand pits, water pumps, balancing logs and climbers encourage children to work together to build or chase each other in a game of tag.
+For some children with special needs, they are a necessary place of calm.
+Sand pits, water pumps, balancing logs and climbers encourage children to work together to build or chase each other in a game of tag.